Sell Your Business

 IF IT IS CURRENTLY OPERATING AT THE TOP OF ITS GAME

-One final challenge, just to drive the point home: your business will have a much higher chance of selling at a good price if it is currently operating at the top of its game.
-If you’re the one trying to navigate the sea of lease negotiation and Small Business Administration (SBA) loans, you’re likely not going to be putting your focus on maximizing your business’ operations.
-The more effort you put into the selling process, the less effort you’re putting into making your business look appealing to a buyer – and vice versa.
+One final challenge to mention is that your business will have a much higher chance of selling at a reasonable price if it currently operates at the top of its game.
+Suppose you’re trying to navigate the sea of lease negotiation and Small Business Administration (SBA) loans.
+In that case, you’re likely not going to be focusing on maximizing the performance of your business.
+The more effort you put into the selling process, the less effort you put into making your business look appealing to a buyer – and vice versa.

-We suggest splitting up the responsibility.
+We suggest splitting the responsibility.
 You do what you do best: run your business for maximum profits.
-In return, we’ll do what we do best: attract a highly qualified buyer to offer you an incredible price for your business.
+In return, we can do what we do best: attract a highly qualified buyer who will offer you an incredible price for your business.

 What we can do for you